-The Trustee has chosen to report all Scope 1 and 2 emissions and Scope 3 where available.
+The Trustee reports all Scope 1 and 2 emissions and Scope 3 where available.

 The Appendix of this report sets out in further detail the metrics selected by the Trustee, including the data limitations and assumptions used in collating these metrics.